Failure investigations increase an understanding of scramjet integration

 Just 15.5 sec. after it was released from the Boeing B-52 mother ship over the Pacific, one of four control fins on the Boeing X-51A WaveRider hypersonic demonstrator unlocked.
 The unpowered fin swung fully trailing-edge down and stayed there as the booster accelerated the X-51A cruiser to its planned release at Mach 4.9.
 At 2 sec. before separation, the other three control fins unlocked and powered up as planned, but the fourth did not respond.
 Unable to overcome the stuck fin, the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "AFRL Says X-51A Failures Have Added To Knowledge".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "AFRL Says X-51A Failures Have Added To Knowledge".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.